On the Calculation of Volume: Critical reception

 This book has received positive reviews:

-The New York Times reviewer, Hilary Leichter, says "Here, the time-loop narrative takes on new and stunning proportions.
+In The New York Times, Hilary Leichter wrote: "Here, the time-loop narrative takes on new and stunning proportions.
 Whereas the reader expects the loop to be straightened by sheer will or gamed through kindness, Balle dismisses such resolutions for something much more compelling.
 'I no longer believe that I will suddenly wake up to a time that has returned to normal,' ...
 Tara Selter, thinks."

-Jake Casella Brookins, writing for Locus magazine says, "[Solvej] Balle's combination of narrator and setup is quietly genius.
-On the Calculation of Volume is not about comic repetition in the style of Groundhog Day, more in tune with the uncertainty and uncanniness of something like Russian Doll…Balle has nailed – and Haveland has ably translated – a remarkably believable, organic voice, a kind of quotidian existential mode that is equally suited to evocative descriptions of the world and to perceptive ruminations on the nature of time, relationships, and the self."
+Jake Casella Brookins wrote in Locus magazine: "Balle's combination of narrator and setup is quietly genius.
+On the Calculation of Volume is not about comic repetition in the style of Groundhog Day, more in tune with the uncertainty and uncanniness of something like Russian Doll....
+Balle has nailed – and Haveland has ably translated – a remarkably believable, organic voice, a kind of quotidian existential mode that is equally suited to evocative descriptions of the world and to perceptive ruminations on the nature of time, relationships, and the self."

-A reviewer for The Atlantic, Rhian Sasseen says, "On the Calculation of Volume’s premise could, in other hands, be reduced to a gimmick.
-But in Haveland’s rendering, Balle’s stripped-down prose has an understated clarity that lends philosophical resonance to this fantastical setup."
+In The Atlantic, Rhian Sasseen wrote: "On the Calculation of Volume's premise could, in other hands, be reduced to a gimmick.
+But in Haveland's rendering, Balle's stripped-down prose has an understated clarity that lends philosophical resonance to this fantastical setup."

-Morten Hoi Jensen, writing for the The Washington Post says, "Written in intermittent diary-like entries of varying length, “On the Calculation of Volume” is at once scrupulously realistic and intriguingly speculative.
-Balle succeeds in conveying the texture of Tara’s changing feelings, her shifting moods.
+Morten Hoi Jensen wrote in The Washington Post that "Written in intermittent diary-like entries of varying length, On the Calculation of Volume is at once scrupulously realistic and intriguingly speculative.
+Balle succeeds in conveying the texture of Tara's changing feelings, her shifting moods.
 There are moments of crisis and accident interspersed with bursts of enthusiasm and even, at times, hope."

+On the Calculation of Volume volume III was a finalist for the 2025 National Book Critics Circle Award for Fiction.
+It won the inaugural Locus Award for Best Translated Novel in 2026.